How it works

 Onboarding may include:

-We agree on the service schedule and scope.
+We agree on the visit schedule and scope.

 Common options: